Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 If you come at the right time, you can also see the world’s largest bloom – the Rafflesia – an amazing plant that is difficult to find anywhere else.

-If you’re interested in spending time here away from the craziness of Bukit Lawang (but not so far you have to travel for hours), check out our Ultimate Guide to Batu Katak.
+If you’re interested in spending time here to get a different perspective than Bukit Lawang , check out our Ultimate Guide to Batu Katak.

 3. Batu Rong Ring

 The virtually undiscovered village of Batu Rong Ring is another gem in North Sumatra.
-This is a very new tourist destination which is still growing, so it’s pristine and ripe for exploring.
+This is a very new tourist destination that is still growing, so it’s pristine and ripe for exploring.

 Halfway between Bukit Lawang and Tangkahan in North Sumatra, there is very little tourist infrastructure.
 This is a true, authentic village and jungle.
 The local guides are dedicated to sustainably growing, protecting and promoting their slice of paradise.

-You have a pretty good chance of seeing orangutans here, depending on your luck, as well as hornbills, gibbons, leaf monkeys and a range of other native wildlife.
+You have a decent chance of seeing orangutans here, depending on your luck, as well as hornbills, gibbons, leaf monkeys and a range of other native wildlife.

 There are some great caves to explore, along with waterfalls and untouched jungle.